 Lawn Aeration

-When soil becomes compacted, it will reduce the flow of essential air, water, and nutrients that grass needs in order to grow thick, deep, and strong.
-Soil can become compacted by stressful situations such as heat and drought or everyday situations such as mowing and kids playing.
+When soil becomes compacted, it reduces the flow of air, water, and nutrients that grass needs to grow thick, deep, and strong.
+Compaction can happen due to stressful conditions like heat and drought — or everyday activities such as mowing and children playing on the lawn.

 Give your lawn a breath of fresh air!